The-Fourth-Wall/FW-Education-Website/curriculum.md

     - merkle trees, blockchain ideas
 - FW-832 (Distributed Tolerant Systems)
   - description:
-    - Learn about the inner workings of fault tolerant systems with a high degree of distribution for availability, performance and consistency of information.
+    - A course on the inner workings of fault tolerant systems with a high degree of distribution for availability, performance and consistency of information.
   - programming:
     - using Erlang and OTP
   - references: